smartface/sample-sparrow/README.md

 ```
 - Open the terminal inside the project created and go under workspace/scripts.
 - Type 'npm install'
-- You have the project and you can now configure Shopify and Facebook.
+- You have the project and you can now configure Shopify.

-## Configuring Facebook
-- Go to https://developer.smartface.io/v1.1/docs/facebook-plugin and complete the steps there.
-- Fill the Facebook fields inside workspace/scripts/config.js
-- Do not forget you need a published player to use Facebook functions

 ## Configuring Shopify
 - Go to https://developers.shopify.com
 - Open a store in Shopify and create an app connected the store
 - Fill the Shopify fields inside workspace/scripts/config.js
 - Create Collections and Products with images

 ## Need Help?
 Please [submit an issue](https://github.com/smartface/sample-sparrow/issues) on GitHub and provide information about your problem.
 ## Support & Documentation & Useful Links